Handbook home

 Upon completion of this subject, students should be able to:

-- demonstrate an understanding of current concepts of the molecular structure of genes and the molecular basis of genetic processes, including diverse molecular mechanisms for generating gene products and regulating their expression in both prokaryotes and eukaryotes.
+- Explain current concepts of gene structure and the molecular basis of genetic processes, including diverse molecular mechanisms for generating gene products and regulating their expression in both prokaryotes and eukaryotes;

-- interpret experimental results and data from classical genetics, recombinant DNA and genomics experiments to solve specific biological problems.
+- Discuss how experimental results and data from classical genetics, recombinant DNA and genomics experiments solve specific biological problems;

-- evaluate information in the field of molecular genetics through the study of primary research papers and review articles.
+- Interpret information in the field of molecular genetics through the study of the current scientific literature;

-- synthesise basic concepts and knowledge to enable assessment of newly reported findings in the field of molecular genetics.
+- Synthesise basic concepts and knowledge to enable assessment of newly reported findings in the field of molecular genetics; and

 Generic skills